wanghaisheng/responsive-landing-page-starter/content/blog/en/random-fact-voice-call-with-php-uselessfacts-and-aws-lambda.md

 $app->run();
 ```

+The `/webhooks/answer` endpoint will be configured in your Vonage dashboard later as a way for your virtual phone number to get instructions on what to do when a call is made.

 Next, we need to create the functionality that will allow us to receive the data transmitted to the webhook, parse the `from` phone number, make a GET request to the [random fact generator](https://uselessfacts.jsph.pl/random.json?language=en), create and return a call control object (NCCO) to the caller.
-Add the code example below into your `$app->get('/webhooks/answer'` function:
+The code below carries out all of this functionality described, so add this into your `$app->get('/webhooks/answer'` function:

 ```php
 // Convert the contents of the `$request` sent in the `GET` request into a Voice Webhook Object.